DeveloVooshGWeb/funkin-motion-android/README.md

 You know the good part is you dont really need to install more libraries as this only uses the Sys Socket class which is tcp of course \
 Tho we cannot set this up for html5 im afraid so sorry LOL \
 Keep in mind that this uses a `TCP Socket` and for the web version you could only make a `WEBSOCKET` \
+ \
+**NO IOS SUPPORT AT THE MOMENT!** \
+ \
-But i mean you could technically code a websocket library in the android controller but idk how that will work out since i tried to use one library and it broke \
+But i mean you could technically code a websocket library in the mobile controller but idk how that will work out since i tried to use one library and it broke \